 (iii) The seller only sells, samples or serves the food directly to the end consumer;

-NOTE: This could mean that online sales are not allowed or it could mean that you can’t wholesale foods and you may only sell your goods direct from you to them. (which is what most states allow).
+You can’t wholesale foods and you may only sell your goods direct from you to them. (which is what most states allow).

 Again, like I stated above in the Allowable Foods section… you can call the “department” and ask, but make sure you’re talking to someone in authority and someone who can verify their answer with the state code.

 Inside kitchenincome.com you can find out how many cottage food entrepreneurs are getting sales faster than they can make the food.